phuepwint-thwe/NLP_A7/README.md

 #### Example Outputs
 - Input : I don't like you.
-- Result : No Hate
+- Result : Non-Hate
   ![No Hate](A7.1.png)
 - Input : You're so annoying sometimes.
-- Resutl : Hate
+- Result : Hate
   ![Hate](A7.2.png)

 #### How to Run: